summer-xia9/summer-xia9.github.io/content/authors/彭雨帆/_index.md

 ---
 # Display name
-title: 邱艺涵
+title: 彭雨帆

 # Full name (for SEO)
-first_name: Yihan
+first_name: Yufan
-last_name: Qiu
+last_name: Peng

 # Username (this should match the folder name)
 authors:
-  - 邱艺涵
+  - 彭雨帆

 # Is this the primary user of the site?
 superuser: false